 Highly accurate 1 ppm oscilloscope time base

 With a time base accuracy of 1 ppm, frequency and timing can be measured very accurately.
-The time base of the Automotive scope ATS605004D-XMS is 25 to 100 times more accurate than comparable instruments of the competition.
+The time base of the Automotive Test Scope ATS605004D-XMS is 25 to 100 times more accurate than comparable instruments of the competition.

 Coupling multiple instruments to a large combined instrument does not affect the time base accuracy.
 The timing deviation between the coupled instruments is 0 ppm.